Frequently Asked Questions About Penile Cancer

 Click Image to Enlarge

-It contains many types of tissue, such as skin, nerves, and blood vessels.
+It contains many types of tissue, like skin, nerves, and blood vessels.
 The urethra is inside the penis.
 This is the tube through which urine and semen leave the body.
 The tip of the penis is called the glans.
 The foreskin covers the glans.
 Every male has a foreskin at birth.
 Circumcision is the removal of a part or the entire foreskin on the penis at birth or later on in life.

 Q: What is penile cancer?

 A: Penile cancer is a kind of cancer that begins in the cells of the penile tissue.
 It is very rarely found in the United States.
-Although there are different types of penile cancer, 95 percent are squamous cell carcinoma.
+Although there are different types of penile cancer, most are squamous cell carcinoma.
 This means the cancer begins in the flat skin cells of the penis called squamous cells.
 Most squamous cell penile cancers begin on the foreskin or on the glans.
 Squamous cell penile cancer is slow-growing and, when found in its early stages, can be cured.

 Q: Can penile cancer be prevented?